 We love going to these private islands.
 They have beautiful beaches and are custom-made for cruise passengers.
 If you just want to hang out by the pool or work on your tan, then you can — without worry about transportation or paying fees like in other ports.

 So what’s the difference?
 Royal Caribbean has transformed CocoCay into much more than just a simple island where you sit and relax on the beach.
-The island now includes Thrill Waterpark with more than a dozen waterslides, a wave pool, 1,600 feet of ziplines, over-the-water bungalows, and the largest freshwater pool in the Caribbean.
+The island now includes Thrill Waterpark with more than a dozen waterslides, a wave pool, 1,600 feet of ziplines, over-the-water bungalows, the largest freshwater pool in the Caribbean, a beach club, and an adults-only area.
 Similar to Royal Caribbean’s ships, the company has gone “big” with its private island.

 In comparison, Norwegian’s island are a bit more laid back.
 They still offer plenty to do (ziplining, pool, watersports) and enjoy, but it’s not quite the massive scale you’ll find at CocoCay.